nuuuwan/news_lk3_data/README.md

 Vijitha Herath, the National Executive Member of the National People’s Power (NPP) was also in attendance at this meeting.

-Dissanayake is heading a delegation of his party-led NPP alliance to India on a five-day, three-city visit, covering New Delhi, Ahmedabad, and Thiruvananthapuram.
+Dissanayake is heading a delegation of the NPP to India on a five-day, three-city visit, covering New Delhi, Ahmedabad, and Thiruvananthapuram.

-Indian media said the visit and meetings assume greater significance and that this is the first time New Delhi has invited the JVP leader.
+The visit and meetings assume greater significance and this is the first time New Delhi has invited the JVP leader, Indian media said.

 ...